notaryproject/notaryproject.dev/content/en/blog/2021/announcing-notation-alpha1.md

 ---
-title: Announcing notation alpha 1
+title: Announcing Notary v2 alpha 1
-spelling: cSpell:ignore
 author:  "[Steve Lasker](https://github.com/stevelasker), Microsoft Azure"
 date: 2021-10-20
 draft: false
 ---

 We are happy to announce the [alpha 1 release][notation-release] of the [Notary v2 project][notary-v2].
-Notary v2 enables signing of all artifacts (Container Images, Software Bill of Materials, Scan Results) stored in an [OCI Distribution][oci-distribution] based registries.
+Notary v2 enables signing of all artifacts (Container Images, Software Bill of Materials, Scan Results) stored in an [OCI Distribution][oci-distribution] based registries, with [oras artifacts spec][oras-artifacts] enhancements.
-A key tenant of Notary v2 enables promotion of signed artifacts within and across registries, including air-gapped and private network environments.
+A key tenant of Notary v2 is that it enables promotion of signed artifacts within and across registries, including air-gapped and private network environments.
-As artifacts are promoted, users/entities may add new signatures, attesting to the validity of the content for the target environment, enabling a secure supply chain workflow.
+As artifacts get promoted, users/entities may add new signatures, attesting to the validity of the content for the target environment, enabling a secure supply chain workflow.

 Through signing, users choose the artifacts they trust, from the entities they trust, [decoupling location from identity](https://stevelasker.blog/2021/09/24/separating-identity-from-location/).